 - How stable is Karen’s job?
 If it’s very stable, and especially if she needs a substantial income tax deduction, buying another house might make a lot of financial sense.

-- Where does she expect to retire to?
+- Where does she expect to retire?
 Karen indicates that she doesn’t know where she wants to live, but is that also a consideration for retirement?
 And if it is, how soon does she expect to retire?

 What we’re really asking is, how likely is it that Karen will purchase another home?